GRAM-HD: 3D-Consistent Image Generation at High Resolution with Generative Radiance Manifolds: Approach

-where $i,j,k$ represent input channels, output channels, and kernel size, respectively, and $s_i$ is the scaling factor.
-We use an MLP to map $\boldsymbol z$ to $s_i$, and apply weight modulation to all convolutional layers after RRDB.
+We inject style information encoded by $\boldmath z$ using the weight modulation method of \cite{karras2020analyzing}.
+An MLP is employed to map $\boldsymbol z$ to $s_i$, and apply weight modulation to all convolutional layers after RRDB.
 More details of our CNN architecture can be found in the \emph{suppl. material}.

 \paragraph{Image rendering} To render the final image after obtaining the HR radiance maps, we first calculate the intersections between the view rays and surface manifolds as in \cite{deng2021gram}.
 Then we use the same mapping function as in manifold gridding to get their projected 2D positions on the radiance maps and obtain radiance via bilinear interpolation.
 Pixel colors can then be calculated per Eq.~\ref{eq:render}.